HOME

 |

-Clockwise, one finds
+Clockwise, one finds most of the Old Town's

-most of the Old Town's landmarks on the right, starting with
+landmarks on the right, starting with the neo-Gothic brick

-the neo-Gothic brick seminary of 1899 at the foot of Wawel
+seminary of 1899 at the foot of

-Hill below the towering Wawel Cathedral.
+Wawel Hill below the towering

-Museum in the former 17th-century Carmelite monastery
+Archeology Museum in the former 17th-century Carmelite monastery

 turned into an infamous Austrian prison in 1797.
 After

-crossing Poselska street one passes by the 17th-century
+crossing Poselska street one passes by the

-Franciscan brewery that belongs to the monastery visible
+17th-century Franciscan brewery that belongs to the

-St. Francis (13th c).
-The imposing 17th-century Bishops
+basilica of St. Francis (13th century).
+The imposing

-Palace takes up the opposite side of Franciszkańska
+17th-century Bishops Palace takes up the

 street.
 From 1964 to 1978 it was home to Archbishop Karol